Loading...

 Missing deadlines can have serious consequences in a DUI case.
 Pay close attention to these critical dates:

 ALR (Administrative License Revocation) Hearing Deadline: In Texas, you have only 15 days from the date of your arrest to request an ALR hearing.
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
 Failing to request a hearing within this timeframe will result in an automatic license suspension.
-This is arguably the most immediate and important deadline.

 Court Appearance Date: You will be given a date to appear in court to be formally arraigned on the DUI charge.
-This is your first official court appearance.

 License Suspension Timeline: If you do not request an ALR hearing or if you lose the ALR hearing, your license will be suspended.
 The length of the suspension depends on the specifics of your case.
-A first-time DUI offense can result in a suspension.

 Navigating the legal system alone can be challenging.
 Here are some resources that can help:

-Ward Court Information: (Unfortunately, we don't have specific courthouse data for Ward County at this time.
+Ward County Court Information: (Unfortunately, we don't have specific courthouse data for Ward County at this time.
 Contacting the Ward County Clerk's office is highly recommended for scheduling and procedural information.)

 Bail Bondsmen in the Area: (Research local bail bondsmen online.
 Search terms like "bail bonds Ward TX".)